JamyJones/jjdgdjf/msg.md

-How can i get tge length of an array in bash
+How can i access an element in an array in bash like first element etc